Why not download the entire version of this guide

 What’s more, prospects are assessing brands in greater numbers and at far greater speed and through far more touchpoints than was the case back then.
 Brand communication needs to be tailored to the digital environment to be more immediate and address the behavior of online prospects and customers.
 These are the root issues that make brands come to life online and elicit organic engagement.

 Whether launching a new brand or trying to boost the online performance of an established brand, chances are you will need to take a closer look at the online engagement meaning and reexamine the brand’s basics to attract, hook, and engage more people online.
-That starts with reexamining how your category, value proposition, and position are communicated, and how these elements are supported by your brand profile.
+That starts with reexamining how your brand category, value proposition, and position are communicated, and how these elements are supported by your brand profile.
 This isn’t so much about changing the brand as it is about updating the way you profile and communicate your brand online.

 If your brand strategy hasn’t been revised yet for today’s digital environment, then this guide will help.
 This guide began its life as part of an introduction to strategic online marketing for graduate students and entrepreneurs.
 Duffy Agency has since expanded it to provide business owners and brand managers with a conceptual framework and step-by-step advice to focus their brand offers online.
 As you might imagine, this will also focus these brands offline.
 Today, your brand’s prospects and customers live with one foot in both online and offline worlds.
 To address this, you should ensure you project one seamless brand identity online and off.
 However, you need to start somewhere, and, as a digital-first agency, Duffy Agency’s starting point begins online.